Shared use bay

 - traders permit

-- council dispensation, also known as a essential council worker permits, for up to one hour
+- council dispensation, also known as an essential council worker permit, for up to one hour

 If using a permit please ensure that it is clearly displayed and that it is valid for the vehicle that it is displayed in.
 Please also ensure that you have completed the hotel permit or visitor permit in line with the conditions of use.